 Chairman Koenig noted each year the Council meets in an 8-hour Retreat.
-He questioned the will of 1 the Council relative to agenda items and scheduling of the Retreat.
-2 documentation Town staff provides on the identified topics and the need to provide ample time for that 5 data gathering to occur, the request was made that the Retreat be scheduled in a week opposite a 6 7 regular Council meeting.
+He questioned the will of the Council relative to agenda items and scheduling of the Retreat.

+The Retreat is typically scheduled for a Friday in late May or June.
+Given the volume of documentation Town staff provides on the identified topics and the need to provide ample time for that data gathering to occur, the request was made that the Retreat be scheduled in a week opposite a regular Council meeting.